Black Grace: History

-In 2004 Black Grace was invited to perform at Jacob's Pillow in the USA, they were the first New Zealand company to ever receive an invitation.
-The invitation to perform at Jacob’s Pillow catapulted Neil Ieremia as a choreographer and Black Grace into the highly competitive American market and the international stage.
+In 2004 Black Grace was invited to perform at Jacob's Pillow dance centre in the US; the first New Zealand company to ever receive an invitation.
+The invitation to perform at Jacob’s Pillow catapulted Ieremia as a choreographer and Black Grace into the highly competitive American market and the international stage.
 Since then, Black Grace has become one of New Zealand’s most successful cultural exports, performing Ieremia’s choreography in Australia, Canada, Germany, Holland, France, Japan, Luxembourg, Mexico, New Caledonia, South Korea, Switzerland and the United States of America.
 Among the company’s international highlights are sell-out performances at Jacob’s Pillow Dance Festival in Massachusetts and a four-week season on New York City’s 42nd Street, as well as performances at Mexico’s renowned Cervantino Festival, Washington D.C.’s John F. Kennedy Center for the Performing Arts, and the 2010 Cultural Olympiad in Vancouver.

+In 2025, Black Grace turned 30.